ocurrent/overview/README.md

 The services are mostly running under Docker SwarmKit, and are updated using OCurrent's Docker plugin.

+There are deployer instances at <https://deploy.ocamllabs.io/> and <https://deploy.ci3.ocamllabs.io/>.

 ## Monitoring

 Services export metrics using the [prometheus][] library, which are collected in a Prometheus service